markjaquith/hk/docs/about.md

   Because git hook managers are often limited not by their own logic but the speed of the commands they run, this should make hk signficantly faster in real-world usage.
 - Using pkl instead of yaml/toml/etc means that a lot of features in lefthook we simply don't need to build like `extends` and `templates`.
 We get these for free with pkl.
-- lefthook just has "run" commands but hk separates out the concepts of "check" vs "fix" steps which gives control over when steps modify files and when they do not.
+- lefthook just has "run" commands but hk separates out the concepts of "check" vs "fix" commands which gives control over when linters modify files and when they do not.
-  This enables some of the advanced parallelism functionality in hk and also control to the user.

 ### Comparison to pre-commit